Last updated on December 22, 2025

 The Elderspell | Illustration by Daarken

-Today we’ll be focusing on the mono-black cards that remove permanents from the battlefield.
-We’ll look at sacrifice, destroy, exile, and -X/-X effects and how they can alter an opponent’s strategies.
-Multicolored spells that splash black mana are also powerful and should be highly considered, but let’s keep today’s lesson to the mono-black removal we all know and love.
+Black removal refers to the mono-black cards that remove permanents from the battlefield.
+I’m including sacrifice, destroy, exile, and -X/-X effects and how they can alter an opponent’s strategies.
+Multicolored spells that splash black mana are also powerful and should be highly considered, but I focused this ranking on the mono-black removal we all know and love.

 The Elderspell

 The Elderspell is a highly specific removal spell for your superfriends decks.
 This card will most likely be a sideboard piece, but it can have great value against a planeswalker-heavy opponent.
-Any way to remove threats and pump your planeswalkers is a great strategy in my book.
+Removing threats and pumping your planeswalkers is a great strategy in my book.

 Tragic Slip